-The project site includes a large section of the Croton Woods in Van Cortlandt Park.
+The project site is comprised of the majority of the Shandler Recreation Area in Van Cortlandt Park.
 The impact area is limited to those areas within the project site which will be directly disturbed by the proposed construction.
 Archaeological potential is assessed both for the project site and the impact area.

-The study area, as per suggested New York City Environmental Quality Review (NYCEQR) Manual guidelines, included both the project site and areas within 400 feet of the DEP boundary fence.
+The study area, as per suggested New York City Environmental Quality Review (NYCEQR) Manual guidelines, included both the project site and areas within 400 feet of the project site boundaries.
 Architectural features are assessed for those on-site buildings and structures which will be directly impacted, and for those buildings and structures within the larger study area which may experience secondary impacts.